k5cents/dc-bmp/README.md

 * Is BMP installation becoming more common?
 * As stormwater fees increase, is there a resulting increase in BMP installations?

-We hope to answer these, and more questions using quantative social science.
+We aim to answer these questions using quantitive social science.